Elefsina: Modern Elefsina

 There is a military airport a few kilometers east of Elefsina.
 Elefsina Airfield played a crucial role in the final British evacuation during the 1941 Battle of Greece, as recounted by Roald Dahl in his autobiography Going Solo.

 Elefsina is home to the football club Panelefsiniakos F.C., and the basketball club Panelefsiniakos B.C.

 Aeschylia Festival

 Established in 1975, the Aeschylia Festival in Eleusis in Western Attica is the currently the longest standing cultural event organized by an Attica Municipality.
 It is held annually at Palaio Elaiourgeio, a former soap factory by the seafront that functions as an open theatre.
-The festival usually is running at the end of August and during all of the September.
-The event is organized in honor of Aeschylus, who was born in Eleusis, from whom it derives its name.
+The festival usually begins at the end of August and runs through September.
+The event is organized in honor of the ancient Greek tragedian Aeschylus, who was born in Eleusis, and derives its name from him.
 It includes stage productions, art exhibitions and installations, concerts, and dance events.